 Travel to the tiny tropical island of Curieuse to learn about the effects of climate change on Small Island Developing States.
-Collect data to support the Seychelles National Parks Authority with the sustainable management of the nationally protected island.
+Collect data to support the Seychelles Parks & Gardens Authority with the sustainable management of the nationally protected island.

 Islands are fragile habitats and often the only home of endangered and threatened species, like Hawksbill sea turtles and giant Aldabra tortoises.
 Island Nations, like Seychelles, are at the forefront of environmental challenges presented by climate change.
 Trends like rising sea levels, coastal erosion, seasonal change, and coral bleaching, can have dramatic impacts on islands environments.